On the codimension-two cohomology of $\mathrm{SL}_n(\mathbb{Z})$: Constructing the retraction

-The remaining two possible cases are those where $\tau_1$ has dimension two and is externally $3$-additive and the one where $\tau_1$ has dimension three, which is equivalently to it being internally 3-additive.
+Thirdly and lastly, the remaining two possibilities are those where $\tau_1$ has dimension two and is externally $3$-additive and the one where $\tau_1$ has dimension three, which is equivalently to it being internally 3-additive.
 These are the cases we excluded in this lemma. \end{proof}

 We now deal with minimal externally $3$-additive simplices of type $\tau_1 = \{v_0 = \langle \bar v_1 \pm \bar v_2 \pm \bar e_i \rangle, v_1, v_2\}$.